 - Physical Inactivity

-It literally means when heart is unable to pump oxygenated blood to various parts of the body.
-It is very common condition in adults and children as well.
-In some conditions heart can’t fill up with blood properly.
-At times heart is not able to push the blood with enough pressure that it reaches to every part of the body.
-Heart failure develops over a period of time when the pumping action of heart weakens.
+It literally means when the heart is unable to pump oxygenated blood to various parts of the body.
+It is a very common condition in adults and children as well.
+In some conditions, the heart can’t fill up with blood properly.
+At times the heart is not able to push the blood with enough pressure that it reaches to every part of the body.
+Heart failure develops over a period of time when the pumping action of the heart weakens.
 Mostly it involves both sides of the heart.
-Right side heart failure occurs when heart is unable to pump enough blood to the lungs to pick up oxygen.
-Left side heart failure occurs when heart can’t pump enough oxygenated blood to other body parts.
+Right-side heart failure occurs when the heart is unable to pump enough blood to the lungs to pick up oxygen.
+Left-side heart failure occurs when the heart can’t pump enough oxygenated blood to other body parts.

 The heart after suffering some sort of damage or undergoing physical stress by high BP will eventually begin to change its physical form.
 This deformation in the ventricle’s shape is known as Remodeling or Hypertrophy.

 Signs and symptoms depend on the type or degree of heart block you have.
 First-degree heart block doesn’t have any specific symptoms.

 Symptoms of second and third-degree heart block include:

 - High blood cholesterol, Coronary Heart Disease (CHD), high BP, and Diabetes